Sjenn257/sql-challenge/README.md

 # Queries

-I ran queries for the folloiwng using the analysis.sql file located in the SQL folder:
+I ran the following queries using the analysis.sql file located in the SQL folder:

 1. The following details of each employee: employee number, last name, first name, sex, and salary.
 2. First name, last name, and hire date for employees who were hired in 1986.